Coming in June

 March Extravaganza Madness

-Students will make a Quilt-as-you-go zipper pouch with metal zip.
-The pouch is designed to show off stitch patterns in multiple thread weights using a custom Poppyprint Aurifil thread box that includes 5 small spools of thread in 12, 28, 40, 50, & 80 wt.
-This workshop is packed with tips and trouble-shooting support for success in working with these various threads by machine and by hand.
-Depending on the complexity of stitching designs they choose, students may have a completed pouch at the end of class.
+This workshop was a followup to Krista Hennebury’s Aurifilosophy lecture.
+Over the course of 3 hours students made a quilt as you go zipper pouch.
+The pouch was designed to show off stitch patterns in multiple thread weights using a custom Poppyprint Aurifil thread box.
+The box included 5 small spools of thread in 12, 28, 40, 50 and 80 wt.
+Students received lots of tips for working with the various threads by machine and by hand.
+Several students had completed the pouch at the end of the class, or shortly thereafter.
+Most were impressed with the applications for the 12 and 80 weight threads.

 Melissa is a Canadian Quiltmaker, Author, Teacher, and Quilt Pattern Designer.
 She has published two books: Walking Foot Quilting Designs, and Edge-to-Edge Walking Foot Quilting Designs.
 She has a passion for teaching.
 Her focus is to help people gain the confidence to quilt their quilts on their home sewing machines with a walking foot.
 She has taught for Quilt Canada, the Saskatchewan Stitches Conference as well as guilds across Canada.
 Since June of 2020 she has been teaching online throughout North America which includes the Virtual Quilt Festival and Road@Home.
 Visit Melissa’s website www.melissamarginet.ca to see her work, get free stuff, and find links to all her social media.